5 Best Debt Payoff Planner Apps

 If you need some extra (and automated) help when it comes to finding and saving money, Qoins could be an effective option for chipping away at those outstanding balances.
 Qoins offers four different options for saving money, including: rounding up your daily transactions to the nearest dollar, an everyday deduction from your funding source, a percentage or amount every payday, or a set amount recurring weekly.
 Once a month, Qoins sends the money saved towards an extra debt payment or to your savings account.

 Qoins is available on iOS and Android, and has a monthly fee of $2.99 a month per goal or $4.99 a month for multiple goals.
-Qoins doesn’t offer ideas on the most strategic way to get out of debt, but is helpful for saving money if you struggle with doing so.
+Qoins doesn’t offer ideas on the most strategic way to get out of debt, but it is helpful for saving money if you struggle with doing so.

 Undebt.it

 If you’re trying to come up with a debt payoff plan, Undebt.it is a great option.
-Available on mobile or on desktop, Undebt.it is essentially a loan calculator that offers nine different debt payoff methods, including the popular debt snowball or debt avalanche options where you aggressively tackle debt with either the lowest balance or highest interest rate first, so you can build momentum towards making bigger payments as you progress.
+Available on mobile or on desktop, Undebt.it is essentially a loan calculator that offers nine different debt payoff methods, including the popular debt snowball or debt avalanche options, where you aggressively tackle debt with either the lowest balance or highest interest rate first, so you can build momentum towards making bigger payments as you progress.

 Undebt.it is free or offers premium features (including integration with YNAB!) for the bargain price of $12.
 There is no dedicated mobile app, but the program is very mobile-friendly.

-As a budgeting app, YNAB helps you make a plan for your money.
+YNAB helps you make a plan for your money.

 Put your debt plan into action within your budget.